-In this post, I will be describing the convention itself in greater detail to assess whether this is a worthwhile event to attend in the future.
-If you are interested in learning about my experience at Beauty Con L.A. then please keep reading.
+Is Beautycon LA worth the hype?
+I will be describing the Beautycon LA 2018 convention in greater detail to assess whether this is a worthwhile event to attend.

 Because I flew nearly 3,000 miles to attend this convention, I wanted to do whatever I could to ensure that I had a worthwhile experience.
 Therefore, my friend and I spent a couple days evaluating what tickets we were going to purchase.
 The BeautyCon website made it extremely easy to compare the various offerings.
 Ultimately, we decided do purchase the two-day early admission tickets and they were worth it.